minhajazmi/wt21-schedule-n/README.md

    git clone https://github.com/TechLabs-Berlin/wt21-schedule-n.git
    ```

-Now you have two options, run every dependency on its own or use everything combined in docker.
+Now you have two options, run every port serperately on its own or use everything combined in docker.

 ### Via docker (easiest):